Welcome to Life By Design Over 50.

 You have many options in our modern world to learn a new language.
 One place to start is by asking yourself how you learn best – audio, some visual aids, reading, the computer, one-on-one, or a guided class?

 A quick way to start dipping your toes in this water is to pick up a translation guide.
 These come in small, easy to carry formats that you can take with you if you decide to travel to the region.
-You can also start by getting a book or software program, such as books by Berlitz or Rosetta Stone, to employ a more self-guided method.
+You can also start by getting a book or software program, to employ a more self-guided method.
 A nice, inexpensive way to start is by heading to your local library.
 They will likely have audio courses, or even DVDs that you can check out, so you can hear the language spoken plus you might want to pick up a travel guide or some literature from the area while you’re at it.

 Take a course.
 Check out online listings in your city to see where and when courses are available.
 They may be held at a local community college or university in their continuing education programs, or offered more informally at a community center or after hours in an office building.

-Tutoring – you can seek this out through a local college or university, in online places such as Craigslist, or by going to companies, such as Berlitz or InLingua.
+Tutoring – you can seek this out through a local college or university, in online places such as Craigslist or other places where people promote services such as this.

 Whichever method you choose, practice is key.
 Don’t worry about speaking something perfectly.
 A new language takes time, practice and ideally immersion.
 Get a tape recorder and compare yourself to an audio file.
 Listen to yourself and hear how you improve over time.
 If you are choosing to do this with a friend or partner, start talking to each other exclusively in the language whenever possible.
 Head to a Spanish or French or Chinese restaurant, for example, or other cultural event in your city and try out the language.
 Practice, practice, practice!!